somekindofdesign/you-sunk-my-battleship/README.md

 ### Online PEP8 checkers
 <p>In addition to Gitpod, I used several online tools such as <a href="https://extendsclass.com/python-tester.html">Extends Class</a> to back up my validation.
 However, a couple of them were dated and checking against older Python versions.
 This initially caused some confusion as they flagged code that was currently correct, such as the use of f-strings.
 Once I realised my mistake a rechecked using the appropriate version and found no significant errors.</p>
 <br>

+### UAT
+<p>The game was tested in person with two users using a different device for each user.
+Without access to Apple devices, both used devices running Windows 10 using the Gitpod terminal.
+Users were encouraged to enter incorrect data.
+There were no issues found with the game play or how it was executed.</p>

 ### Code Institute / Heroku
 <p>final testing, mostly line lengths</p>